StuffShare logoStuffShare

 Body doubling

-Taxes, decluttering, meal prep — the boring stuff is easier together.
+Taxes, decluttering, meal prep.
+The boring stuff is easier together.
 Join an admin night where everyone tackles their procrastinated tasks side by side.

 Illustration of delivery and insurance for borrowed items